 9 Mechanical Pencils for Your Everyday Carry

 Somewhere in between the notes application on your phone and the box of Ticonderogas in the back-to-school section lies the mechanical pencil.
-If you carry a notebook (which we recommend), you’ll need a reliable, EDC-worthy writing utensil to go along with it.
+If you carry a notebook, you’ll need a reliable, EDC-worthy writing utensil to go along with it.
 Pens are one option, but if you like the feeling of lead on paper and the freedom to erase without carrying Wite-Out, a mechanical pencil is your best option.
 Whether you plan on losing one every week, or you’re keeping it in a glass case on your solid oak desk, you have choices, but it’s easy to go wrong and wind up with something you’ll never use.
 These are our favorites.

 Best Overall: We can’t say enough about this pencil.
 Several of us in the office carry it everywhere.
 The complete metal construction gives the pencil weight and balance.
 Its hexagonal shape is comfortable and prevents it from rolling around on your desk.
 Everything about the 600 fits together smoothly and tightly.
 They actually have an 800 line that’s a little pricier, as well as the 800+ which has a built-in stylus — but we still prefer the 600’s simplicity.

 Best Budget: If you like different colors and don’t mind different lead thicknesses, the Draft-Matic is great.
 The .3mm is a bright yellow and there’s also black, blue and maroon offerings at 0.5mm, 0.7mm and 0.9mm respectively.
 The rough metal grip is similar to the Rotring, though maybe a little sharper, and the body is made of a hard plastic.
 That being said, it’s a high-quality plastic that feels almost like smooth rubber to the touch and ages nicely.